 Munson was a lifetime .292 hitter with a .756 OPS.
 He collected 113 career home runs, 1,558 hits and 701 RBIs.

 Munson threw out 427 would be base runners (44%) and had a lifetime .982 Fielding Percentage as a catcher.
 He led AL catchers three times in Defensive Games and in Assists, and twice in Caught Stealing percentage.

 #4.
 Jorge Posada, 42.7 career WAR

 Jorge Posada is a five-time AL all star who spent his entire 17 year MLB career in the Bronx.
-A four-time World Series winner, Posada collected 1,664 hits and 275 home runs, good for a .273 average and .848 OPS.
+A four-time World Series winner, Posada collected 1,664 hits, 275 home runs and 1,065 RBIs, good for a .273 average and .848 OPS.